ObelusFamily/Parts-Unlimited-KIgsR/frontend/readme.md

 ## Getting started

+The app requires node 14!

-To start the app use: `yarn start` from the frontend directory.
+To start the app use: `npm start` from the frontend directory.

 Make sure your server is up and running to serve requests.